caru/StenoTutor/README.md

 *Version 0.0.3*
 * Added speech synthesis capability.
 Currently, new levels are announced.
 Sound can be turned of in session.properties, property name session.isSoundEnabled
+* Added pause/resume current lesson with TAB key.
+You can resume with any key or chord, and the stroke will be printed in the input buffer.
 * Input is now directly taken from Plover standard output.
 * Fixed bug: word backlisting was not working properly with multiple words per line.